soynet-support/SoyNet_model_market/README.md

 #### H/W
  - GPU: RTX 3090 (NVIDA GPU with PASCAL architecture or higher)

    ※ You need to use dll and so files that match the GPU.
-Pleas Contact [SoyNet](https://soynet.io/)
+Please Contact [SoyNet](https://soynet.io/)

 #### NVIDA Development Environment
  - CUDA (>= 11.1)